Cynthesize/cynthesize-frontend/README.md

     ```
 5. Frontend server is up and running on your local machine.
 Edit in your favourite code editor and see the changes instantly.

-The Hasura GraphQL Engine is an extremely lightweight, high-performance product that gives you instant realtime GraphQL APIs on a Postgres database.
-This can be used to quickly build new applications on Postgres or fast-track the move to GraphQL for existing applications on Postgres.

-It comes with a UI that lets you create and view tables on your database and make GraphQL queries using the embedded GraphiQL interface.

 # Hasura's GraphQL Engine